open-life-science/ols-9/.github/ISSUE_TEMPLATE/project.md

 ---
-name: Issue for project in OLS-8
+name: Issue for project in OLS-9
-about: If you applied as a team, please coordinate with your teammates and have one person create this issue.
+about: If you applied as a team, please coordinate with your teammates and have one person creates this issue.
 title: ''
 labels: ''
 assignees: ''